 However, please note that T13 is NOT responsible for the SATA physical interface specfication.
 That document is published by the SATA-I/O committee.

-Here are links to the major organizations that publish ATA standards, specifications and other information:
+Here are links to major organizations that publish I/O interface and storage device standards, specifications and other information:

 If you are working with ATAPI CD or DVD devices then you also need the SCSI Multi Media Commands (MMC-x) documents.
 Do not confuse the SCSI MultiMedia Commands (MMC-x) document with the Multi Media Card (MMC) specification (see below).
 The SCSI MMC-x documents can be found at www.t10.org.